PavelPolyakov/find-my-way/README.md

 ##### Versioned routes

 If needed you can provide a `version` option, which will allow you to declare multiple versions of the same route.
+You can also provide `versions` option, which is an array of versions.
+`version` option property has priority over the `versions` option property.

 ###### default
 <a name="semver"></a>